audiolabs/APSRR-2016/bergmann-raffel/report.md

 The required environment is described in the requirements.txt

-To setup the environment install the given Software and run:
+To setup the environment, install the given Software and run:

 	pip install numpy
     pip install -r requirements.txt